 - Turn off the air conditioner.
 Be sure to switch off both the thermostat and the breaker.
 The unit could otherwise be damaged by constant power interruptions during the storm.

 - Remove any loose articles like patio furniture or other outdoor items from around your condensing unit.
 These items can become missiles during the storm.
-Don’t store any loose items around your unit, even if the area is walled off on three sides.
+Don’t store any loose items around your unit, even if the area is fenced off.

 - Cover your condenser with a tarp.
 Although this won’t protect your unit against flooding, it will provide a layer of protection from flying debris.

 After the storm has passed, follow these tips to ensure that you can safely begin to operate your air conditioner again:

 - Your should turn on your air conditioner as soon as possible to avoid mold growth in your home and ducts.
 But first, inspect your condenser carefully.

 - When it is safe to do so, go outside and inspect your condensing unit for any obvious damage and carefully remove any debris that might have piled against or on top of it.

 - If your unit has been underwater, if you see any damage to the refrigerant or electrical lines or if there is any sign of smoke, do not attempt to turn on your unit.
 Contact your HVAC contractor as soon as you can to have them inspect the unit.

 - When in doubt as to whether your unit is safe for operation, contact your HVAC contractor.

 Have questions about your air conditioner’s hurricane safety?